rogerbinns/apsw/doc/textsearch.rst

 .. contents:: Replace with a handwritten table pointing to relevance of  all the pieces of content
   :local:

-The :mod:`apsw.fts <apsw.fts>` module makes it easy to to customise and enhance usage of FTS5.
+The :mod:`apsw.fts5 <apsw.fts5>` module makes it easy to to customise and enhance usage of FTS5.
 See the :ref:`recommendations
 <fts_recommendations>`.